-12 April 2024 Approval of the Minutes of the December 7, 2023, Board Meeting; Annual Performance Report as at December 31, 2023 with Management Report including Q1 2024 Initial Performance Results; Appointment of External Auditor for Fiscal Year 2024; Strongoak, Inc. Loan Renewal and Additional Line; Revision of Related Party Transactions Committee Charter; Annual Stockholders' meeting material dates.
+12 April 2024 - Approval of the Minutes of the December 7, 2023, Board Meeting; - Annual Performance Report as at December 31, 2023 with · · Management Report including Q1 2024 Initial Performance Results; Appointment of External Auditor for Fiscal Year 2024; - Strongoak, Inc. Loan Renewal and Additional Line; - Revision of Related Party Transactions Committee Charter; Annual Stockholders' meeting material dates.

 14 May 2024 Approval of the Minutes of the April 12, 2024 Regular Board Meeting;

-First Quarter 2024 Financial Performance at Management Report; Enterprise Risk Management Manual Final List of Candidates for the Board of Directors for th Year 2024 to 2025.
-19 June 2024 Certification of Election of the Board of Directors for th ensuing year; Organization of the Board of Directors and Officers of the Board of Directors for the Board of Directors and Officers of the Board of Directors and D

-Enterprise Risk Management Manual Final List of Candidates for the Board of Directors for the Year 2024 to 2025.
-19 June 2024 Certification of Election of the Board of Directors for the ensuing year;
+- First Quarter 2024 Financial Performance and

+Management Report;

+- Enterprise Risk Management Manual

-Final List of Candidates for the Board of Directors for the Year 2024 to 2025.
-19 June 2024 Certification of Election of the Board of Directors for the ensuing year;
+- Final List of Candidates for the Board of Directors for the

 Year 2024 to 2025.

-19 June 2024 - Certification of Election of the Board of Directors for the ensuing year;
+19 June 2024 - Certification of Election of the Board of Directors for the

+ensuing year;

-19 June 2024 - Certification of Election of the Board of Directors for the ensuing year; the
+Organization of the Board of Directors and Officers of the

-ensuing year; the

-the

 Company's Subsidiaries.

-13 August 2024 - Approval of the Minutes of the May 14, 2024 Regul ular
+13 August 2024 - Approval of the Minutes of the May 14, 2024 Regular

-Board Meeting and the June 19, 2024 Organization
+Board Meeting and the June 19, 2024 Organizational

-Board Meeting; inai
+Board Meeting;

 Appointment of Chief Financial Officer;

-- First Half 2024 Financial Performance and Manageme ent
+First Half 2024 Financial Performance and Management

+•

 Report;

-Revision of Internal Audit Charter;
+- Revision of Internal Audit Charter;

-Change of Bank Signatories;
+- Change of Bank Signatories;

-Approval of the 2024 Self-Assessment Surveys for the second second the
+- Approval of the 2024 Self-Assessment Surveys for the

-Board of Directors, Corporate Governance, and Au
+Board of Directors, Corporate Governance, and Audit

 Committee.

-14 November 2024 - Approval of the Minutes of the August 13, 2024 Boa ard
+14 November 2024 - Approval of the Minutes of the August 13, 2024 Board

 meeting;

-- Third Quarter 2024 Financial and Manageme ent
+- Third Quarter 2024 Financial and Management

-5 ont

 Performance Report;

 12 December 2024 - Approval of Minutes of November 14, 2024 Board

+12 December 2024

 Meeting;

 2025 Budget and Business Plan;